Films & Video

 Havana International Festival of New Latin American Cinema.
 "Anima Mundi", Rio de Janeiro.
 Ann Arbor Film Festival.
 San Antonio Cine Festival.
 Big Muddy Film Festival.
 Carolina Film & Video Festival.
 Seattle International Film Festival.
 Metropolitan Film Festival.
 "Festival de Libre Enganche", Guadalupe Cultural Arts Center, San Antonio.
 Albany International Short Film Festival.
 Rainy States Film Festival.
 Women in the Director's Chair Festival.
 Tercer Festival Internacional de Escuelas de Cine, Mexico.
 The Other America Film Festival, San Antonio.

-Institutional Rental & Sales:
+Rental & Sales: The Cinema Guild

-In Seattle, available rent-free from Scarecrow Video
+In Seattle, available rent-free from Scarecrow Video courtesy of The Seattle Art Commission.

 Wanda